Eptikar/litellm-ruby/README.md

 # LiteLLM Ruby Client

-A Ruby client for LiteLLM API with support for completions, embeddings, and image generation.
+A Ruby client for [LiteLLM](https://docs.litellm.ai/docs) with support for completions, embeddings, and image generation.

-_Disclaimer: This is not an official LiteLLM product.
-It is a community-driven project._

 ## Installation